Becoming a Caregiver, Producer, or Provider in Maine

+Patients may designate a primary caregiver to assist the patient with medical use of marijuana and cultivation of marijuana.
+A caregiver must be at least 21 years of age and may not have been convicted of a disqualifying drug offense.
 Caregivers must register with the State and receive an ID card before they can possess and cultivate marijuana unless they live in the same household as the patient or are a member of the same family as the patient.

 Caregivers may possess up to 2.5 ounces and 6 plants in an enclosed and locked facility for each patient the caregiver assists.
 A person cannot be a caregiver for more than 5 patients and 6 plants per patient.
 Caregivers may receive compensation for the costs of their services.

 Patient collectives are prohibited.
 Patients must cultivate for themselves or designate a registered caregiver or licensed dispensary to do it for them.
-A registered caregiver may enlist the assistance of another registered caregiver in tending plants for up to two weeks by providing written notice to DHHS.